Omics and Bioinformatics

 - Numerical ecology, network and statistical analysis of microbial census and ecosystem function, environmental, and spatial data.

 - Training and support for doctoral students and postdocs is offered.
-We also teach in the EMBO Practical Course Integrated multi-omic analyses of microbial communities.

 - Location: UFZ Halle